-2.1 A DSL or a deputy is available for staff in the School to discuss any safeguarding concerns.
-Due to the boarding element of our School we have an On call SMT rota as well as a DSL rota.
+2.1 A DSL or a deputy is available for staff in the school to discuss any safeguarding concerns.
+Due to the boarding element of our school we have an On call SMT rota as well as a DSL rota.
 The DSL on call is to triage any concerns that come through the My Concern system and liaise with colleagues as necessary.

-If we have children in school for Summer School, Holiday clubs or other reasons such as residential trips then again a duty rota is in place.
+If we have children in school for Summer School, Holiday clubs or other reasons such as Quarantine camps etc. then again a duty rota is in place.